krzysztofzuraw/blog/src/posts/wip-docker-nextjs.md

 ## Summary

 In this blog post I shared a few thoughts about using Google Cloud with Next.js:

-* works almost out of the box based on next.js example & youtube walkthrought.
+- works almost out of the box based on [next.js example](https://github.com/vercel/next.js/tree/canary/examples/with-docker) & [YouTube walkthrough](https://www.youtube.com/watch?v=Pd2tVxhFnO4).
 You can add small adjustments like in section above.
-* google cloud build & run also works fine - and I my opinion it is the fastest way of deploying images as you work in one enviroment with buidling images & deploying them.
-One thing for devops is to move cloud build & run configurations into something like terraform.
+- google cloud build & run also works fine - and I my opinion it is the fastest way of deploying images as you work in one environment with building images & deploying them.
+One thing for DevOps people is to move cloud build & run configurations into something like terraform.
   For this one stay tuned for next blog post.